-No. Some people may think it looks like a retirement village but it isn't.
-It is a Cluster Title development and is a bit like a block of units which is spread out horizontally and which includes some common (shared) areas.
+No it is not.
+It's a Cluster Title development which includes some common (shared) areas.
 Each property has its own title which can be bought or sold just like any private house.
-Some people living at Pagewood Park have a sense of being part of a shared community and there are some social functions which are held in the Community Hall.
+People living at Pagewood Park have a sense of being part of a shared community and there are some social functions which are held in the Community Hall.

 The Owners Corporation has some responsibility to maintain the privately owned front garden areas.
 The areas are documented in Schedule 1 of Plan of Cluster Subdivision CS1034.
 The Committee of Management organises the regular mowing of the front lawns while the owners look after their garden beds, the plants, the shrubs, and the trees.